munozram/cmse890-602-project/docs/tutorial.md

 ### A weighted directed graph

 First, we need a graph to analyze.
-For this example we will use the following graph.
+For this example we will use the following graph given by its adjacency matrix.
+Note that the weights of edges are included in this matrix.

 ```
 import numpy as np